Television City

-Since its opening, numerous TV shows have been broadcast live or recorded at Television City, including many shows not aired on CBS.
+Since its opening, numerous TV shows, specials and events have been broadcast live or recorded at Television City over the years, including many shows not aired on CBS.
 It has also been the production site of several films such as the 1996 feature That Thing You Do!, starring Tom Hanks and Liv Tyler.
 During the opening credits of many of the shows recorded here, a voice-over announced the phrase "from Television City in Hollywood".
 The complex currently houses a total of eight separate studios.
 The facility infrequently conducts backstage tours led by a CBS page.

 History

 CBS planned to move most of its entertainment operations to the Los Angeles area in 1950.
 As they needed additional space beyond its Columbia Square complex on Sunset Boulevard, CBS purchased the property at Fairfax Avenue and Beverly Boulevard that year.
 Hiring architect William Pereira, the company reportedly spent $7 million on the studio.
-Television City opened on November 16, 1952.
-It was built on the site of a former football field and race track, Gilmore Stadium.
-Before the stadium, it was an oil field.
+The studio complex was built on the site that was previously occupied by the Gilmore Stadium (multi-purpose, primarily football) and the Gilmore Field (baseball).

 Initially, the four original studios were equipped with RCA TK-10 monochrome cameras.
 Studio 43 was equipped with RCA TK-40/41 color cameras in 1954, with cables allowing any of the original four studios to use those cameras.
 In 1956, Studio 41 was equipped with RCA TK-41s.
 However, CBS color broadcasts decreased in frequency until the following decade, when the 1964 production of Rodgers and Hammerstein's Cinderella was recorded—the last known use of the RCA color cameras.
 CBS programs were, in general, in black-and-white until Norelco PC-60 color cameras were installed starting in late 1964.

-Studio 33 is the current home of the long-running CBS game show The Price Is Right and the HBO late night talk show Real Time with Bill Maher.
-This soundstage was also the home of The Carol Burnett Show for its entire 1967–1978 run, and The Red Skelton Show prior to that (1953–1970), as well as the notable game shows Match Game (the 1973–82 Gene Rayburn-hosted version, and the 1998 version), The $25,000/$100,000 Pyramid (the 1980s run), Hollywood Squares (hosted by Tom Bergeron), Wheel of Fortune from 1989 to 1995, the 1986–1989 revival of Card Sharks, the 1983–86 version of Press Your Luck, and the 1988–1995 run of Family Feud.
-During the April 9, 1998, episode of The Price Is Right (which was commemorated as its 5000th episode), CBS dedicated Studio 33 the Bob Barker Studio in honor of the show's longtime host and executive producer.